-Once set, the product code attribute cannot be changed or removed.
+After it is set, the product code attribute cannot be changed or removed.

 To launch a paid AMI, no additional parameters are required for ec2-run-instances.
 The instance is charged according to the rates set by the AMI owner.